 State each problem: Begin each problem by stating what you've been asked to do.
 You don't have to copy the complete problem statement verbatim; just write enough so that we'll recognize which problem you're solving.
-If you're asked to prove something, write what you're going to prove in the form of a theorem statement ("There are infinitely many prime numbers"), not in the form of a command ("Prove that there are infinitely many prime numbers").
+If you're asked to prove something, write the statement that you're going to prove ("Every triangle has at least two acute angles"), not a command ("Prove that every triangle has at least two acute angles").